Warfactory-Offical/Hbm-s-Nuclear-Tech-CE/README.md

 ### Why not improve the Extended edition?

-Alcater has not updated his version in close to a year, his version as many performance bottlenecks and weird approaches to implementation of some features.
+Alcater has not updated his version on Curseforge for more than 1.5 years, his version as many performance bottlenecks and weird approaches to implementation of some features.
 Not to mention his refusal to work with us, hence we decided to fork and work separately.